Have you ever tried to take photos of your kids on the move or playing sport in auto mode on your DSLR?

-Learn how to control it, and what settings you need for specific types of action, and you’ll nail those shots like a pro!
+In this post I’ll walk you through how to take control of your shutter speed for sharp photo, and show you what settings you need for specific types of action!
+Because once you have this mastered you’ll be taking action shots like a pro!

 Rest assured it’s not you, and nor is your camera broken!